Maestro-Zacht/aa-charlink/README.md

 A user can be audited by clicking on the link on the `Main Character` column.

+NEW: Users can now audit the apps they have access to.
+Select the app you want to audit from the dropdown menu in the audit page.

 ## Installation

 1. Install the app with